 04 Engineering Notes

 This collection brings to an end my time at Durham and it represents a rich period of writing.
-Most of these went on to be recorded by Garrison Lane and by Chris and myself at Hillside.
+Most of these went on to be recorded by the band or Chris and myself at a local studio.
 Nearly all were written on my own in my bedsit.

 It contains the usual unrequited love songs but also some reflections on what was going on around me socially.
 There seems to be less whimsy than before.